Benefits of the Multi-Agent Architecture

 Device Analysis and Identification

-Identifies the affected server and collects detailed information (OS, running services, security configurations)
+Under Centurion’s command, Perseus identifies the affected server and collects detailed live telemetry (OS, running services, security configurations)

 Forensic Investigation and Impact Analysis